MrAyushBajpai/encoder/README.md

 # Encoder Decoder
 This software is made for the purpose of Encoding/Decoding Messages and Statements.
 It allows you to keep history of the data you encode/decode.
 You can use multiple commands to manipulate everything.
 The file main.py is the file you are supposed to run.
-The module.py only contains all the essential function, it does not have a use of its own, however it needs to be in the same directory/folder of the main.py.
+The module.py only contains all the essential function, it does not have a use of its own, however it needs to be in the same directory/folder as of the main.py.

 # Basic Syntax
 <process> <task>